catalinghita8/android-mvp-dagger2/README.md

 ![Dependecy](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/dependecy_graph_diagram.png)
 _Note: The above diagram might help you understand how Dagger-android works.
 Also, only essential components/modules/objects are included here, this is suggested by the "…"_
-## Model Layer
-As you might have noticed in the first diagram, the repository handles data interactions and transactions from two main data sources - local and remote:
-- `NewsRemoteDataSource` defined by a REST API consumed with [Retrofit](http://square.github.io/retrofit)
-- `NewsLocalDataSource` defined by a SQL database consumed with [Room](https://developer.android.com/topic/libraries/architecture/room)

-When data is being retrieved (from any source), every response is propagated through callbacks all the way to the `NewsPresenter` that handles them accordingly.

-The same way as the Presenter-View relationship depends entirely on interfaces defined in `NewsContract`, decoupling is reinforced within the Model layer (entirely consisted by `NewsRepository`).
-Therefore, lower level components (which are the data sources: `NewsRemoteDataSource` and `NewsLocalDatasourece`) are decoupled through `NewsDataSource` interface.

-In this manner, the project respects the DIP (Dependency Inversion Principle) as both low and high level modules depend on abstractions.
 ### Reactive approach
 It is extremely important to note that this project has a low level of reactiveness, it might barely dream to the possibilities of a effective reactive approach.
 Nevertheless, the app was intended to have a flexible and efficient testing capability, rather than a fully reactive build.